benjaminoakes/homesick-vi-everywhere/README.md

 A Homesick castle to use `vi` keybindings everywhere.

+## What Is It?

+### Problem

+Many programs default to `emacs` keybindings, but your favorite editor is `vi`.
+You would like to have `bash`, `irb`, etc. to have the same keybindings you've come to know and love.

+### Solution

+Use `homesick-vi-everywhere`, a package of dotfiles to enable `vi` keybindings wherever possible.

-For example, this will allow you to use `vi` keybindings (instead of the default `emacs` keybindings) in:
+This will allow you to use `vi` keybindings in:

 * `bash`
 * `irb` (Ruby)